 Since we wrote, we have learned that a further delay to the submission of the UK Government’s report means the review process has been pushed back again.
 This will have consequences for the scrutiny of economic, social, and cultural rights in the UK, which have been particularly impacted by the Covid-19 pandemic – for an example, take a look at our response to the national Resilience Strategy call for evidence.

-We have created an updated (provisional) timetable of the cycle and will continue to work with partners across the UK to hold the UK Government to account on economic, social and cultural rights.
+We have created an updated (provisional) timetable of the cycle (see below) and will continue to work with partners across the UK to hold the UK Government to account on economic, social and cultural rights.